-It is unfortunately necessary to breed many species in captivity, such as rhinos, tigers and pandas as just a few examples, simply to keep the species alive, due to the fact that the species may have very little or no natural habitat left thanks to their human neighbours, or their natural habitat is simply not safe due to hunting, deforestation or any number of reasons.
+It is unfortunately necessary to breed many species in captivity, such as rhinos, tigers and pandas as just a few examples, simply to keep the species alive.
+Often due to the fact that the species may have very little or no natural habitat left thanks to their human neighbours, or their natural habitat is simply not safe due to hunting, deforestation or any number of reasons.

 “Protecting rhinos in the wild can be very challenging and uncertain.
 Hence, viable populations in captivity are also important as ultimate reservoirs of genetic and demographic material for reinforcement or re-establishment of wild populations as need and opportunity occur.
 When populations get so low like the Sumatran rhino it is important to have an insurance population in captivity and carry out breeding programmes”.
 Save The Rhino Foundation.

 So if there were no captive breeding programmes, would many species still even exist?

 This shouldn’t in any way be confused with the ‘programmes’ that are touted by facilities such as the Tiger Temple in Thailand, which do not hold to any international standards and instead breed tigers illegally, contribute to illegal wildlife trafficking and breed simply to fill a profit driven need.